robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

   }

-It is also possible to use variable number of arguments also by having an array or, starting from Robot Framework 2.8.3, `java.util.List` as the last argument, or second to last if `free keyword arguments (**kwargs)`_ are used.
+It is also possible to use variable number of arguments also by having an array or `java.util.List` as the last argument, or second to last if `free keyword arguments (**kwargs)`_ are used.
 This is illustrated by the following examples that are functionally identical to the previous ones: